 Are we required to approve them?
 Must they be semi- annually reviewed?
 May we release them to the public?
 May we destroy them?
-No. No. Yes, after 18 months if prerequisites are met.
-OMA does not require approval of closed meeting verbatim recordings. semi-annual review of closed meeting Unless the public body has made a determination that the The verbatim record may be destroyed without notification to or otherwise co disclosure, to record of a m closed to the not be open inspection o discovery in administrativ proceeding of one brought this Act.
-5 IL 120/2.06(e).
-But see Kod Oakbrook Te Protection D F.R.D.
-447 ( 2006), where treatment or insents to he verbatim he verbatim peetingrecords commission or the State Archivist under the State Archivist under the State Records Act or the State Records Act or lass than 18 months after the completion of the meeting recorded subscitle body approves the destruction of a particular recording; and 2.) the public body approves minutes of the --- --
+No. No. , , Yes, after 18 months if prerequisites are met.
+OMA does not require approval of closed meeting verbatim recordings. semi-annual review of closed meeting determination that the The verbatim record may be destroyed without notification to or longer requires confidential treatment or records commission or otherwise consents to disclosure, the verbatim |the Local Records Act or record of a meeting closed to the public shall no less than 18 months not be open for public inspection or subject to discovery in any administrative or judicial public body approves proceeding other than one brought to enforce this Act.
+5 ILCS 120/2.06(e).

+But see Kodish v.
+Oakbrook Terrace Fire Protection Dist.
+(235) F.R.D.
+447 (N.D.
+III.
+2006), where a federal district court ordered that closed meeting verbatim recordings be disclosed to the Plaintiff in discovery because his primary claim was brought under federal law.

+the approval of a the State Archivist under the State Records Act after the completion of the meeting recorded but only after: 1.) the the destruction of a particular recording; and 2.) the public body approves minutes of the closed meeting that meet the written minutes requirements of subsection (a) of this Section.
+5 ILCS 120/2.06(c).